covidincustody/data-transparency-bscc/README.md

 [Here](https://github.com/covidincustody/data-transparency/blob/main/Code/data_transparency_utils.py) is the functions for those three parts

-Reminder: There is no need to change the dataset links in the files but the [raw data](https://github.com/covidincustody/data-transparency/tree/main/Data)are also shown in the repository.
+Reminder: There is no need to change the dataset links in the files but the [raw data](https://github.com/covidincustody/data-transparency/tree/main/Data) are also shown in the repository.

 Please contact info@covidincustody.org for any questions or concerns.